Second Battle of Lexington: Aftermath

-Lause estimates that the Confederates actually had about 6,000 to 8,000 engaged at Lexington, although Blunt and Moonlight thought that they had faced 20,000 Confederates.
-Price reported that he had faced "between 3,000 and 4,000" Union troops, compared to the actual 2,000 men that Blunt had for the battle.
-The historian Kyle S. Sinisi notes that Union casualties were estimated to be about forty; Price gave no official total, but stated that his losses were "very light".
-Lause believes that "casualty estimates merit severe skepticism" given that neither commander had an accurate idea of the strength of the opposing force.
-Curtis estimated Union losses at roughly 50, while contemporary Kansas newspaper reporting referenced figures of twenty and "about forty".
-Lause states that "the actual reports offer the numbers of killed and wounded in the single digits".
-Lause refers to the estimates of Union casualties as "minimal", and estimates that Price lost about twice as many men as Curtis.
+Lause estimates the Confederates actually had about 6,000 to 8,000 engaged at Lexington, although Blunt and Moonlight thought they had faced 20,000 Confederates.
+Price reported he had faced "between 3,000 and 4,000" Union troops, compared to the actual 2,000 soldiers Blunt had for the battle.
+The historian Kyle S. Sinisi notes Union casualties were estimated to be about forty; Price gave no official total, but stated his losses were "very light".
+Lause believes "casualty estimates merit severe skepticism" given that neither commander had an accurate idea of the strength of the opposing force.
+Curtis estimated Union losses at roughly 50; contemporary Kansas newspapers referenced figures of twenty and "about forty".
+Lause states "the actual reports offer the numbers of killed and wounded in the single digits"; he considers the Union casualties to be "minimal", and estimates Price lost about twice as many soldiers as Curtis.

 The Confederates spent the night near Fire Prairie Creek, while Blunt retreated to the Little Blue River, reaching that position at about 9:00 am that day after the battle.
 Blunt wanted to make a stand at the Little Blue River, but Curtis ordered him back to the Big Blue River due to the Kansas militia's reluctance to operate that far into Missouri.
 Moonlight was placed in command of a small force to fight a delaying action at the Little Blue.
 The Battle of Little Blue River began on the morning of October 21.
 That morning, Curtis changed his mind and allowed Blunt to take the rest of his force back to the Little Blue River, but Blunt was forced to withdraw through Independence to the Big Blue River.
 Curtis deployed his Army of the Border behind prepared positions on the west side of the Big Blue River.
-Price's troops were caught between Curtis to the west and Pleasanton's troops advancing from the east, and had to protect the sizable wagon train as well.
+Price's troops were caught between Curtis to the west and Pleasonton's troops advancing from the east, and had to protect their sizable wagon train as well.